apache/druid/docs/querying/dart.md

 :::info[Experimental]

 Dart is experimental.
-For production use, we recommend using the other available query engines.
+Use it in situations where it fits your use case better than the native query engine.
+But be aware that Dart has not received as much testing as the other query engines.

 :::

-Use the Dart query engine for light-weight queries that don't need all the capabilities of the MSQ task engine.
-For example, use Dart for GROUP BY queries that have intermediate results consisting of hundreds of millions of rows.
-In this case, the Dart engine's multi-threaded workers perform in-memory shuffles using locally cached data without pulling from deep storage.

-You can query batch or realtime datasources with Dart.
+Dart is a profile of the MSQ engine that runs SELECT queries on Brokers and Historicals instead of on tasks.
+The Brokers act as controllers and the Historicals act as workers.

+Use Dart as an alternative to the native query engine since it offers better parallelism, excelling at queries that involve:

+- large joins, which Dart performs using parallel sort-merges
+- high-cardinality exact groupBys
+- high-cardinality exact count distinct

+When processing these kinds of queries, Dart can parallelize through the entire query, leading to better performance.

+By default, Dart queries include results form published segments and realtime tasks.

 ## Enable Dart

-To enable Dart, add the following line to your `broker/runtime.properties` and `historical/runtime.properties` files:
+To enable Dart, add the following line to your `_common/common.runtime.properties` files:

 ```
 druid.msq.dart.enabled = true